 To add a load resistor to an indicator (turn signal) it has to be wired into each LED light bulb in parallel.
 I.e. The load resistor goes across the light bulb connections, between the supply and ground.

 A load resistor is required for each LED light bulb in the turn signal circuit, (you may only want to upgrade the rear of the vehicle?
-In which case you only need 2 x load resistors).
+In this case if you’re changing 2x filament light bulbs you will need 2x load resistors).

 Don’t forget, load resistors can generate lots of heat, so position carefully.

 Video: Install a Load Resistor for LED Lights.